TimSC/rsa-license-key/README.md

 1. A master key signs a secondary public key.
 2. The secondary key signs license data.
 3. Verifiers check both the license signature and the secondary-key signature.
+This code is intended to be incorporated into a larger program that you wish to protect.

 Ed25519 is the default signing algorithm.
 RSA-PSS with SHA-256 is also available for users who need RSA keys.